jakir-ruet/kubernetes-learning/README.md

 | 12  | `mkdir /opt/HostDir`                                                     | Create host directory use as volume for app                  |
 | 13  | `docker run -it --name ConName -v /opt/HostDir:/HostDir nginx /bin/bash` | Create a image, container on host directory                  |

+#### Footnote about volume

+- Storage persistent location outside of container.
+- If container removed then volume will be available on storage.
+- It use for the data security purpose.

 #### <a href="https://docs.docker.com/network/">Docker Network</a>

 ##### Networks types